asaltanubes/TFG-Killing-vector-fields/Escrito final/brown/quantum-cosmology-and-inflation.typ

 epsilon.alt_(a b c) E^(c k)) + 1/2 p_phi.alt^2 + 1/2 E^(a i) E^b_i partial_a phi.alt
 partial_b phi.alt $

-where $p_phi$ is the momentum of the scalar field.
+where $p_phi.alt$ is the momentum of the scalar field.
 Notice that the first term is the usual general relativity gravitational Hamiltonian with the cosmological constant dependent on the field.